capy-language/capy/README.md

 It's important to note that there are certain rules about when a variable can be used as a type.
 It largely depends on whether the variable is *const*, or, "known at compile-time."

-If a variable wasn't const, then the code would be impossible to compile as it's impossible to compile a variable whose type might change at runtime.
+If a variable isn't const, the compiler will produce an error because it's impossible to compile a variable whose type might change at runtime.

 ```cpp